pepsimidamerica/clope/README.md

 ### Run Spotlight Report (run_report())

-The primary, and currently only, function.
+The primary function.
 Used to run a spotlight report, retrieve the excel results, and transform the excel file into a workable pandas dataframe.
 Cantaloupe's spotlight reports return an excel file with two tabs: Report and Stats.
 This pulls the info from the Report tab, Stats is ignored.

 > Note: Make sure your spotlight report has been shared with the "Seed Spotlight API Users" security group in Seed Office.
 Won't be accessible otherwise.